 State Theatre is installed with a Hearing Loop in the Mezzanine.
-To book these seats contact the box office directly on 02 9267 3234.
+To book these seats contact the Ticketmaster Accessibility Booking line on 1300 446 925

 No, booster seats are not available.

 State Theatre provides accessible seating and is a Companion Card affiliate.
 State Theatre also has a hearing loop installed on the Mezzanine level.
-Accessibility tickets can be requested through the box office: 02 9267 3234.
+Accessibility tickets can be requested through the box office via the details below: